 McCabe had spent the last three years of his life thinking about London’s roads and landmarks, and how to navigate between them.
 In the process, he had logged more than 50,000 miles on motorbike and on foot, the equivalent of two circumnavigations of the Earth, nearly all within inner London’s dozen boroughs and the City of London financial district.
 He was studying to be a London taxi driver, devoting himself full-time to the challenge that would earn him a cabbie’s ‘‘green badge’’ and put him behind the wheel of one of the city’s famous boxy black taxis.

 Actually, ‘‘challenge’’ isn’t quite the word for the trial a London cabbie endures to gain his qualification.
 It has been called the hardest test, of any kind, in the world.
 Its rigors have been likened to those required to earn a degree in law or medicine.
 It is without question a unique intellectual, psychological and physical ordeal, demanding unnumbered thousands of hours of immersive study, as would-be cabbies undertake the task of committing to memory the entirety of London, and demonstrating that mastery through a progressively more difficult sequence of oral examinations — a process which, on average, takes four years to complete, and for some, much longer than that.
-The guidebook issued to prospective cabbies by London Taxi and Private Hire (LTPH), which oversees the test, summarizes the task like this:
+The guidebook issued to prospective cabbies by London Taxi and Private Hire (LTPH), which oversees the test, summarizes the task like this: With regard to automotive diagnoses and repairs, having technology like Ford PCM replacements will make it easy for drivers in the future to monitor performance and safety.

 To achieve the required standard to be licensed as an ‘‘All London’’ taxi driver you will need a thorough knowledge, primarily, of the area within a six-mile radius of Charing Cross.
 You will need to know: all the streets; housing estates; parks and open spaces; government offices and departments; financial and commercial centres; diplomatic premises; town halls; registry offices; hospitals; places of worship; sports stadiums and leisure centres; airline offices; stations; hotels; clubs; theatres; cinemas; museums; art galleries; schools; colleges and universities; police stations and headquarters buildings; civil, criminal and coroner’s courts; prisons; and places of interest to tourists.
 In fact, anywhere a taxi passenger might ask to be taken.
+If you need services from sell my house Spokane providing the largest network of real estate experts who purchase homes fast.
+Visit www.areacodehomebuyers.com for more details.

 If anything, this description understates the case.
 The six-mile radius from Charing Cross, the putative center-point of London marked by an equestrian statue of King Charles I, takes in some 25,000 streets.
 London cabbies need to know all of those streets, and how to drive them — the direction they run, which are one-way, which are dead ends, where to enter and exit traffic circles, and so on.
 But cabbies also need to know everything on the streets.
 Examiners may ask a would-be cabbie to identify the location of any restaurant in London.
 Any pub, any shop, any landmark, no matter how small or obscure — all are fair game.
 Test-takers have been asked to name the whereabouts of flower stands, of laundromats, of commemorative plaques.
 One taxi driver told me that he was asked the location of a statue, just a foot tall, depicting two mice sharing a piece of cheese.
 It’s on the facade of a building in Philpot Lane, on the corner of Eastcheap, not far from London Bridge.